Hanoi

 Doan Mon (south gate)

-Doan Mon was built in the Le Dynasty and located to the south of the Citadel.
+Doan Mon existed in the Le Dynasty and located to the south of the Citadel.
 Only members from the royal family were allowed to pass this gate.
 There is one main gate in the middle and four smaller gates on the sides.
-The gate is now decorated with lotus-shaped lanterns that are lit up at night, adding a mystical beauty to the Citadel.
+Now, we decorated the gate with lotus-shaped lanterns that are lit up at night, adding a mystical beauty to the Citadel.

 4. Bac Mon (North Gate)